jonathanhogg/flitter/docs/language.md

 will evaluate to `null`.

-A-la Python (or Haskell), indentation represents block structuring. `let` statements name constant values, everything else is largely about creating nodes to append to the implicit *root* node of the tree.
+A-la Python (or Haskell), indentation represents block structuring. `let` expressions name constant values, everything else is largely about creating nodes to append to the implicit *root* node of the tree.
 There are *no variables* – the language is pure-functional.

 The simplest program would be something like: